No matter how long you’re staying, you’ll need to use your cell phone while you’re discovering Spain!

 Requirements for Getting a Cell Phone in Spain

 If you want to buy a completely new cell phone when you arrive in Spain, they may need much of the same information as a cell phone contract would.
-Check out the local Spanish phone stores and compare their prices with department stores like Corte Ingles.
-These phones sometimes come with a contract offer, so if you aren’t staying long, make sure you can pay-as-you-go.

 The Best Cell Phone Service Plans in Spain

 There are four main mobile service providers in Spain.

 If you’re getting a cell phone in Spain, it will usually be through one of these providers: Movistar, Vodafone, Orange, and Yoigo.